-One day, John Knight and a visiting SNU professor were hurrying along the street in Sofia.
-They passed a coffee shop.
+One day, John Knight and I were hurrying along the street in Sofia.
+We passed a coffee shop.
 The weather was blustery and cold.
-So they decided to go inside where it was warm and get something hot to drink.
-To their delight, the waitress spoke quite a bit of English.
-Since they were her only customers, they struck up a conversation with her.
+So we decided to go inside where it was warm and get something hot to drink.
+To our delight, the waitress spoke quite a bit of English.
+Since we were her only customers, we struck up a conversation with her.

 "I want to leave Bulgaria," she said.
 "There is no hope here."

-They talked a while.
-As they got ready to leave, the Americans asked the waitress if she believed in God.
+We talked for a while.
+As we got ready to leave, we asked the waitress if she believed in God.

 "Yes," she said, hesitantly and quietly.

 She seemed afraid someone would overhear her.
-As they talked a bit more, it became sadly clear that this young lady's professed belief in God gave her no reason for hope.
+As we talked a bit more, it became sadly clear that this young lady's professed belief in God was giving her little reason for hope.

 ← Prev |